huggingface/transformers/docs/source/en/generation_strategies.md

 Selecting a given decoding strategy is not the only way you can influence the outcome of `generate()` with your model.
-The decoding strategies act based (mostly) on the logits, the distribution of probabilities for the next token, and thus selecting a good logit manipulation can go a long way!
-In other words, manipulating the logits is another dimension you can act upon.
-Common logit manipulation strategies include `top_p`, `min_p`, and `repetition_penalty` -- you can check the full list in the [`GenerationConfig`] class.
+The decoding strategies act based (mostly) on the logits, the distribution of probabilities for the next token, and thus selecting a good logits manipulation strategy can go a long way!
+In other words, manipulating the logits is another dimension you can act upon, in addition to selecting a decoding strategy.
+Popular logits manipulation strategies include `top_p`, `min_p`, and `repetition_penalty` -- you can check the full list in the [`GenerationConfig`] class.

 </Tip>